duziqi/daily-language-leaning/README.md

 1. Create a Feishu app with `doc:read`, `doc:write`, `drive:read`, and `drive:write` scopes.
 2. Record the app’s `app_id` and `app_secret`, and put them into `config.json`.
 3. The script automatically calls `tenant_access_token/internal` each run; you do not need to refresh tokens manually.
 If you prefer to supply a token yourself, fill `lark_access_token` in your local `config.json`.
+4. Grant the target Drive folder “edit” access to your app’s bot account (share the folder to the bot, or place the bot in a team space with access); otherwise the Drive API returns `forbidden`.
-4. To get the folder token, open the folder in Feishu Drive and copy the token from the URL (`https://open.feishu.cn/open-apis/drive/home/?folder_token=fldxxxx`).
+5. To get the folder token, open the folder in Feishu Drive and copy the token from the URL (`https://open.feishu.cn/open-apis/drive/home/?folder_token=fldxxxx`).
 The script will only reuse documents that are DocX type; if a legacy Doc already exists with the same name, it will create a new DocX file.

 ## Running the daily task